oneeve8/kobble-data/content/videonarrativehowto.md

 For a video, simply use an @ at symbol before a set of brackets containing the video name that you designate, followed by parenthesis containing the video embed link.
 Make sure you are using the embed link.

 Now that we have gathered quite a bit of information, we might want to reorganise it a little.
+Keeping everything organised just the way you want it is easy with Kobble.

 ## Organizing your data

+I had collected a bunch of links
 I think I want to put all my quotes in one folder
 So first I will create an folder item and name it
 Now I can drag and drop all my quotes into one folder.